-The level of physical protection of keying material required by the PacketCable security specification for an MTA is specified in terms of the security levels defined in the FIPS PUBS 140-2, Security Requirements for Cryptographic Modules, standard.
+The level of physical protection of keying material required by the PacketCable security specification for an MTA is specified in terms of the security levels defined in the FIPS PUBS 140-2, Security Requirements for Cryptographic Modules, standard (see Informative Reference [4]).
 An MTA SHOULD, at a minimum meet FIPS PUBS 140-2 Security Level 1 requirements.